IzzyBoop/Sigma-and-Yara-Rules/Sigma/Sigma Pipelines/README.md

+# Read This First

+This work is being done by someone else much better than me.
+The work here was to simply get somethign janky working for my own purposes.
+Nebulock is working on this same thing but much more fleshed out.
+Check out the blog about [coreSigma](https://nebulock.io/blog/coresigma-expanding-sigma-detection-for-macos) first.

 ## Caveat

 This pipeline was a janky solution for my own research.
 If you decide to try to use it yourself... for some reason... the usage is as follows: